 Underground Storage Tank Removal Service

-CommTank is your source for reasonable pricing and a professional service.
-We have excellent working relationships with licensed site professionals (LSPs) that will oversee your project if needed, and partners in the construction industry for assistant in structural repair.
+CommTank is your source for reasonable pricing and professional service.
+We maintain excellent working relationships with licensed site professionals (LSPs) that will oversee your project if needed, and partners in the construction industry to assist with structural repair.
 Protecting your property’s appearance is important to us and we promise to completely restore the site to its original condition.

 Single-Wall Underground Tank Removal Requirements

-According to Massachusetts 310 CMR 80.15 all single-walled steel tanks must be closed in place or removed by August 7, 2017 except consumptive use tanks and tanks that were relined prior to August 2007 with a valid warranty.
-MassDEP does not require single-walled steel tanks wrapped with fiberglass/aramid, carbon fiber, and plastic compounds to be removed by August 7, 2017.
+According to Massachusetts 310 CMR 80.15, all single-walled steel tanks must have been closed in place or removed by August 7, 2017.
+Consumptive use tanks were the exception, as well as tanks that were relined prior to August 2007 with a valid warranty.
+MassDEP did not require single-walled steel tanks wrapped with fiberglass/aramid, carbon fiber, and plastic compounds to be removed by August 7, 2017.
 They are not considered single-wall underground tanks by the MassDEP.

-New Hampshire required that all single-wall steel underground tanks be removed by December 22, 2015 to be in compliance with New Hampshire Code of Administrative Rule Env-Or 401.
-Any part of an existing single wall UST system that contains a regulated substance and does not have secondary containment and leak monitoring must be removed.
+New Hampshire required that all single-wall steel underground tanks be removed by December 22, 2015, to be in compliance with the New Hampshire Code of Administrative Rule Env-Or 401.
+Any part of an existing single-wall UST system that contains a regulated substance and does not have secondary containment and leak monitoring must be removed.
 Vent piping is the only exception to this requirement.